 Suddenly everyone bought one, but 98% of the tunes people wrote were crap.

-quality ratio is the same.
+The quality ratio is the same.
 The level of originality wavers.
-They’ve been very
+They’ve been very successful recently.

 for sustainability – it’s a unique genre.
 It bounces off every other style of